 "I feel like I'm stuck between two very competing interests, so what do you do?" he said.

-For more perspective on the pesticides issue, read resident Anne O'Connor's letter to the editor on the topic.
+For more perspective on the pesticides issue, read resident Anne O'Connor's on the topic.